-You probably have a company name in mind.
-But there are a few important steps you need to take before you submit that name to the state.
+You may already have a company name you’d like to use when you start your LLC.
+But there are a few important steps you need to take before you submit that name to the secretary of state.

-The term, registered agent is a bland title for an extremely important piece of your LLC.
+The term, registered agent is a bland name for an extremely important component of your LLC.

 A registered agent is an individual or business that serves as the official point of contact for your LLC.
 If your LLC gets sued, the lawsuit is delivered to your LLC’s registered agent.
 If the state needs to send a tax document to your LLC, it’s sent to your registered agent.
 If someone looks up your company in the state database, they’ll find the contact details for your registered agent.